welteki/docs.actuated.dev/docs/faq.md

 ## Is there a risk that we could get "locked-in" to actuated?

-No, you can move back to hosted runners, or self-managed self-hosted runners at any time, but you may run into the problems that actuated sets out to solve.
+No, you can move back to either hosted runners or self-managed self-hosted runners at any time.
+But beware that you may run into the problems that actuated sets out to solve.

 ## Why is the brand called "actuated" and "selfactuated"?

 The name of the software is actuated, in some places "actuated" is not available, and we liked "selfactuated" more than "actuatedhq" or "actuatedio" because it refers to the hybrid experience of self-hosted runners.

-## What do I need to change in my workflows?

-Very little, just add / set `runs-on: actuated`

 ## Where can I find example GitHub Actions for Docker, KinD, K3s or OpenFaaS?